canonical/netplan/doc/netplan.md

     Note that **``rdnssd``**(8) is required to use RDNSS with networkd.
 No extra software is required for NetworkManager.

+``ipv6-privacy`` (bool)

+:   Enable IPv6 Privacy Extensions (RFC 4941) for the specified interface, and
+    prefer temporary addresses.
+Defaults to false - no privacy extensions.
+There is currently no way to have a private address but prefer the public address.

 ``link-local`` (sequence of scalars)

 :   Configure the link-local addresses to bring up.
 Valid options are 'ipv4'